Haisla people: Oolichan fishing

-Oolichan is a smelt fish that is so oily that the oil can be made to burn like a candle, hence they are also known as candlefish.
+Oolichan is a smelt fish that is so oily that the oil can burn like a candle, hence they are also known as candlefish.
 For many West Coast Nations, the oolichan has been known as the saviour fish, representing fresh food after a long winter.
-Oolican grease was one of the most valuable resources to the Haisla, a valuable commodity for trading with other tribes.
+Oolichan grease was one of the most valuable resources to the Haisla, a valuable commodity for trading with other tribes.
 The process of extracting the fat is to boil the oolichan in large cedar boxes until the grease separates from the meat and rises to the top.
 The fat is then skimmed off and poured into other containers for storage, to be traded later or eaten throughout the year.
 Making Oolican oil/grease is very labour-intensive, and would often involve the entire tribe.
 Women were in charge of making the nets for catching oolichan.
 Nets were made from harvesting stinging nettles and spinning the fiber into twine.
 Knitting the intricate nets usually took about three months; when finished, they measured 50 feet long, and 24 feet wide at the mouth, narrowing to 2 feet.
 When the oolichan nets were made with care, they could last more than 10 years.